edamame-course/Metagenome/2016-07-15-metaG-assembly.md

 Since this process can take a while and is prone to issues with remote computing (internet cutting out, etc.) make sure you're running in `screen` or `tmux` when connecting to your EC2 instance!

 # Run a Digital Normalization
+We have found, based on mock communities, that the coverage you need to adequately assemble a 10-20 strain community is roughly 20x coverage.
+However, in a metagenome, we can have varying coverages of genes, some much more than 20x.
+Our goal will be to digitaly normalize our sequencing reads to a coverage of 20, basically to remove redundant reads.

-Normalize everything to a coverage of 20.
-The normalize-by-media.py script keeps track of the number of times a particular kmer is present.
+The normalize-by-media.py script keeps track of the number of times a particular kmer is present and allows us to estimate the observed coverage of each read.
 The flag `-C` sets a median kmer coverage cutoff for sequence.
-In otherwords, if the median coverage of the kmers in a particular sequence is above this cutoff then the sequence is discarded, if it is below this cutoff then it is kept.
+In otherwords, if the median coverage of the kmers in a particular sequence is above this cutoff then the sequence is discarded (or set aside); if it is below this cutoff then it is kept.
 We specify the length of kmer we want to analyze using the `-k` flag.
 The flags `-N` and `-x` work together to specify the amount of memory to be used by the program.
 As a rule of thumb, the two multiplied should be equal to the available memory(RAM) on your machine.
 You can check the available memory on your machine with `free -m`.
 For our m3.large instances we should typically have about 4GB of RAM free.

+First, let's think about what happened after we did the quality filter step.
+Its similar to the adapter-trimming step.
+We'll get some orphans and we need to discriminate our paired and single ended reads for assembly.
+We can do this with the following script which extracts paired reads.

 ```
-sed s/' '/'_'/ SRR492065.combined.qc.fq > SRR492065.combined.ns.qc.fq
-sed s/' '/'_'/ SRR492066.combined.qc.fq > SRR492066.combined.ns.qc.fq
 extract-paired-reads.py SRR492065.combined.qc.fq
 extract-paired-reads.py SRR492066.combined.qc.fq
 ```

-now, run
+Now, we're going to run the "normalization" of our datasets to a coverage of 20, reducing the dataset size for assembly and removing extra information that could contain sequencing errors.

 ```
 cd ~/metagenome